Women unnecessarily go under the knife to detect breast cancer, despite safer and cheaper options

 There are a few situations where a surgical biopsy is recommended.
 For instance, if the patient's abnormality is located too close to the chest wall.

-But a recently published study by NCDB found nobody is hitting the biopsy benchmark.
+recently published study by NCDB found nobody is hitting the biopsy benchmark.
 In the Midwest region—which includes Missouri and Kansas—the needle biopsy rate was about 84 percent.
 Several regions scored worse.